The story so far…

 Part 3 covers our arrival in Chinguetti and my…(ahem) challenging camel trek into the Sahara Desert.

-Don’t forget to check out our Travel Photography Portfolio for Mauritania.
+Don’t forget to check out and share our Travel Photography Portfolio for Mauritania.